 The latest discovery about the possible link between depression and inflammation has once again taken a chomp out of my confidence in the medical profession.

-In my personal life I have known a number of people who suffer from depression and have tried the whole gamut of anti-depressants without ever experiencing any noteworthy relief.
+In my personal life, I have known a number of people who suffer from depression and have tried the whole gamut of anti-depressants without ever experiencing any noteworthy relief.

 We have been told that depression is caused by a chemical imbalance in the brain and antidepressants work by balancing chemicals like serotonin called neurotransmitters that affect mood and emotions.
-But as we all know, it’s notoriously difficult to find antidepressants that works.
+But as we all know, it’s notoriously difficult to find antidepressants that work.

 I feel a raw madness rising up in me.
 Think of the hours spent unraveling non-existent psychological ‘problems’; the money wasted on counseling; not to speak of the harmful effects of the antidepressant drugs themselves.

 After determining that depression is a physical illness caused by a faulty immune system, scientists now believe depression can be treated with anti-inflammatory drugs.